Academic Services and Testing

 The Francis U. and Mary F. Ritz Library

-DCC’s outstanding reference staff provides knowledgeable assistance locating, analyzing and applying information.
+DCC’s knowledgeable reference staff provide assistance locating, analyzing and applying information.
 DCC students and faculty have reciprocal access to other SUNY libraries through the SUNY Open Access program.
 We offer quick and efficient interlibrary loan service allowing our students to borrow from other libraries and we offer purchase on demand service to students through our e-reader loan program.
-Faculty may take advantage of our information literacy sessions by inviting librarians into the classroom for general orientations or more specific instruction matching resources with particular assignments.
-Online research guides help students choose appropriate resources within a particular class or discipline.
-Several of our database vendors provide mobile applications so that DCC students can continue to explore academic resources while on the go.
+Faculty may take advantage of our information literacy sessions by inviting librarians into the classroom for general library orientations, Internet searching strategies, or assistance with specific assignments.
+The Library creates online research guides to help students choose appropriate resources within a particular class or discipline.
+We can help students download mobile library applications so they can continue to explore academic resources while on the go.

 The Writing Center